trackman1997/Thrive/BUILDING.md

 #### Ruby Gems
 - os
 - colorize
-Not supported for ruby 2.4 on Windows.
+#Not supported for ruby 2.4 on Windows.
 1.8.0 version should add that support.
-- (Windows only) nokogiri
+#- (Windows only) nokogiri
+- rubyzip

-These can be installed by running `gem install os colorize nokogiri`.
+These can be installed by running `gem install os colorize rubyzip`.
 Running with sudo is probably not required.
 If you get errors installing the gems you should try updating your ruby version.

 Cloning the Repository